The Universe and Its Constellations. Use the cursor to rotate and the mouse wheel to zoom in/out.

 Adjusting the Universe

-After the Host Star is selected, click the .
+After the Host Star is selected, the is active.
 This will display

 the selected star enclosed within its BOX, and positioned within its constellation.
 A dashed line connects the earth to the selected star: